EliaTogni/Univault/Classes/Simulation.md

 Expected Value $\mathbb{E}[X] = \frac{1}{\lambda}$.<br />
 Variance $Var[X] = \frac{1}{\lambda^2}$

-$\lambda$ is the value expected from a phenomenon that assumes low values with much higher probability than high values.
-Hence, the probability of this phenomenon decreases exponentially
+$\lambda$ is the expected value from a phenomenon that assumes low values with much higher probability than high values.
+Hence, the probability of this phenomenon decreases exponentially.

 The cumulative distribution function of an exponential random variable is given by